China Automotive Systems (NASDAQ:CAAS) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a research report report published on Saturday.
+StockNews.com initiated coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a research note released on Sunday morning.
 The firm issued a buy rating on the auto parts company’s stock.

-Separately, Zacks Investment Research downgraded China Automotive Systems from a buy rating to a hold rating in a research report on Friday, January 14th.
+Separately, Zacks Investment Research cut shares of China Automotive Systems from a buy rating to a hold rating in a report on Friday, January 14th.

 About China Automotive Systems (Get Rating)